upa/vxlan-netmap/README.md

 	 sudo ./vxlan-netmap -o ixgbe0 -i ixgbe1 -s 10.0.1.2 -v 1-10-239.0.0.10 -v 2-20-239.0.0.20

-Packets including vlan id from internal interface are encapsulated with a VNI which is configured by -v option, and xmited to vxlan overlay interface.
-Type of ethernet frames in vxlan overlay network is ETHERTYPE_VLAN.
+Packets including vlan id from a internal interface are encapsulated with a VNI which is configured by -v option, and transmited to vxlan overlay network from a ovler interface.
+Type of ethernet frames in vxlan overlay network is always ETHERTYPE_VLAN.

 Todo